Skip to Content

 As you would expect, there are also study apps for your phone.
 Just hit the Apple or Google stores for the one that fits your style of learning.

-Finally, local HAM radio clubs often offer “Technician\General in a weekend” where you dedicate a few days to learning and you test at the end of the event.
-I’ve always heard great things about these classes, and know several people that have passed with flying colors after only these few days of prep.
+Finally, local ham radio clubs often offer “Technician\General in a Weekend,” where you dedicate a few days to learning and you test at the end of the event.

 Types of Ham Radios

 We differentiate radio systems by the frequencies they cover, their form factor (size), and the additional features they have.
-Here are some of the most common types of HAM radio systems.

 Handi-Talkies

 As their name suggests, these radios are sized to be portable and fit nicely in your hand.
-Most are low-powered (2-10 watts) and support the UHF and VHF bands.
-This means that you are limited to line of sight.
-In reality, these reach out to a maximum of 30 miles if the conditions are perfect.
+Most are low-powered (2–10 watts) and support the UHF and VHF bands.

-One advantage of HAM’s handi-talkies over blister pack walkie-talkies is that the antennas are exchangeable.
-Simply put, the bigger the antenna, the better your ability to transmit and receive.
 Most short antennas will get you out a few miles.
-Replace this with a ¼ wave or ½ wave antenna and you will achieve the max your radio offers.
+Replace this with a ¼ wave or ½ wave antenna, and you will achieve the maximum your radio offers.

 Most handi-talkies are fairly limited in their functionality.
 As the price goes up, you can get features such as digital modes.